 Italian researchers are saying it’s possible that the popular social networking site, Facebook, may trigger asthma attacks.
-Their findings, published in the November 20 issue of The Lancet, are based on a case study of an 18-year-old man.
+Their findings, published in the journal The Lancet, are based on a case study of an 18-year-old man.

 After being dumped by his girlfriend, the man became depressed when she “un-friended” him on Facebook.
 Wanting to see what she was up to, he created another account under a different name and became her friend again.
 However, each time he visited her profile, he experienced shortness of breath.

-Doctors asked his mother to measure his peak expiratory flow before and after he viewed her profile which is when they noticed a 20 per cent decline.
+Doctors asked his worried mother to measure his peak expiratory flow before and after he viewed her profile, which is when they noticed a 20 per cent decline.

-Although Facebook itself is not a direct cause of asthma, these new findings suggest that it-and other social networking sites-may be a new generation of triggers for asthma caused by psychological stress.
-Full story here.
+Although Facebook itself is not a direct cause of asthma, these findings, published in 2010, suggest that it – and other social media – may be a new generation of triggers for asthma caused by psychological stress.